cybnity/iac-helm-charts/cybnity-platform/charts/ui-apis-gateway/README.md

 Several elements are deployed:
 - A ConfigMap representing the deployed routing rules taht are defined by haproxy configuration coming from the Helm chart regarding the Service provisioning
-- A Service (LoadBalander type) to handle all unrouted traffic (e.g return 404), and defining HAProxy configuration (e.g http characteristics changes via HAProxy configuration file)
+- A Service (LoadBalancer type) to handle all unrouted traffic (e.g return 404), and defining HAProxy configuration (e.g http characteristics changes via HAProxy configuration file)
 - Two Replica Sets managing the fault tolerance of the HAProxy Service's pods (e.g 2 instance of HAProxy services executed for scaling management)
 - A Deployment managing the Replica Sets instance and recovery (e.g during rolling and recovery phase)